jnozzi/cocoadev.com/markdown/RegExHelp.md

-I'm trying to accomplish a fairly complex task using Regular Expressions and the General/OgreKit framework. http://goo.gl/General/OeSCu
+I'm trying to accomplish a fairly complex task using Regular Expressions and the OgreKit framework. http://goo.gl/OeSCu

 My goal is to parse out the contents of PHP functions from raw source code for later modification.
 My problem is that my expression will only go up to a single } (so nested if statements will throw it off).